How to Process Feedback Loops

 Step 3.
 Forward feedback loops to your personal address.

-Go to your GlockApps account and under the Bounce Manager Settings note your unique email address.
+Go to your GlockApps account and navigate to Bounce Manager -> Settings.

 Setup your mail agent to forward your feedback loop emails to that email address.